Search Icon

 01

-The Well-being of Future Generations Act defines the Sustainable Development Principle as:
+The Well-being of Future Generations Act defines the Sustainable Development Principle as working:

 “The process of improving the economic, social, environmental and cultural well-being of Wales by taking action, in accordance with the sustainable development principle, aimed at achieving the well-being goals.”